jonaden94/hpc_guide/3_distributed_training/distributed_training.md

+*Note that SCC users cannot run jobs on nodes reserved exclusively for NHR users, and vice versa.
+This guide provides scripts for both user groups.
+Make sure to select the ones that apply to you.*

 # Distributed training

 * The Slurm Workload Manager can also be used to request multiple GPUs or even multiple GPU nodes (each GPU node contains 4-8 GPUs) at once.
 Especially the NHR offers enough resources to enable large scale training of neural networks.